aio-libs-abandoned/aioes/docs/reference.rst

          `<http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/indices-put-mapping.html>`_

-   .. method:: get_mapping(index, doc_type, params=None)
+   .. method:: get_mapping(index, doc_type=None, *, \
+                           ignore_unavailable=default, \
+                           allow_no_indices=default, \
+                           expand_wildcards=default, local=default)

       A :ref:`coroutine <coroutine>` that retrieves mapping
       definition of index or index/type.

-      :param index: A comma-separated list of index names the alias should point to (supports wildcards); use `_all` to perform the operation on all indices.
+      :param index: A comma-separated list of index names; use `_all` or empty string for all indices
-      :param doc_type: The name of the document type
+      :param doc_type: A comma-separated list of document types
+      :param allow_no_indices: Whether to ignore if a wildcard indices expression resolves into no concrete indices.
+(This includes `_all` string or when no indices have been specified)
+      :param expand_wildcards: Whether to expand wildcard expression to concrete indices that are open, closed or both.
+      :param ignore_unavailable: Whether specified concrete indices
+            should be ignored when unavailable (missing or closed)
+      :param local: Return local information, do not retrieve the state from master node (default: false)

       :returns: resulting JSON